wurthless-elektroniks/modern-loadfare/cbb/readme.md

 - An exception handler that POSTs 0xAE (unexpected IRQ) and dies is installed
 - Some general purpose exception handler is installed (this MUST be present if you want to run the kernel)
 - More TLB-related crap happens
-- Execution continues at relocated address (0x03003000? + entry point)
+- Execution continues at relocated address (0x03003000? + entry point) with HRMOR set

 6752 does this to setup the address to continue execution to: